A proactive approach is key to unlocking the true value of the connected truck for OEMs

 Faster and smarter

 Rather than spending hours sifting through the mass amounts of data today’s connected truck generates, the key to unlocking the value from this data lies in the ability to filter the right information, at the right time, in the right place.
-By leveraging the edge computing hardware and software known as Dynamic Edge, a component of Aptiv Connect, OEMs can do just that.
+By leveraging the edge computing hardware and software known as Edge IQ, a component of Aptiv Connect Platform, OEMs can do just that.
 In practice, that means component-level monitoring, at sampling rates some 50 times faster than conventional telematics.
 Furthermore, this meaningful, engineering grade data is coupled with machine learning techniques, providing far deeper insight.
 Based on event trigger logic, this data allows OEMs to quickly narrow down what the problem could be, putting them in a position to scrutinize key issues such as transmission shift metrics and energy consumption, or prognostics such as engine emissions and battery health.

 Less is more

-So just how much unnecessary data does Dynamic Edge filter out?
+So just how much unnecessary data does Edge IQ filter out?
 Typically, we find that only 4% of the information generated by a connected truck is pertinent.
 What’s more, that 4% is summarized locally, at the end of each journey.
-Which means that it’s possible to analyse the root cause of problems, and resolve them much more swiftly.
+Which means that it’s possible to analyze the root cause of problems, and resolve them much more swiftly.
 And by concentrating exclusively on the information that really matters, OEMs also benefit with the reduction in data transmission costs associated with a connected vehicle.

 Here’s just one example of the benefits that OEMs can gain from this real-time, data-driven approach to maintenance.
 In this case, the problem was a complex, and potentially costly, issue flagged up by the vehicle’s O2 sensor.
 Using a conventional approach, fault finding at the level required would have needed engineers to comb manually through thousands of signals.
 That’s a real needle in a haystack job.
-But with the benefit of Aptiv Connect, machine learning technology resolved the malfunction much faster.
+But with the benefit of Aptiv Connect Platform, machine learning technology resolved the malfunction much faster.
 Not only did the system identify the engine speed and air fuel ratio as the factors causing the diagnostic to fail, but it also determined what the precise RPM, engine load and fuel ratio ranges were when most of the failures occurred.
 And that’s precisely the sort of granular detail that would otherwise be lost in an overload of information.
 Instead, as a result of the early and accurate diagnosis, the OEM avoided the risk of costly downtime, along with potential fines for non-compliance with emission regulations.

 At present, most OEMs are simply unable to use their vehicle data this effectively.
 Consequently, they are paying the price for problems that go undetected or undiagnosed far longer than is necessary.
 The real value of connectivity will therefore only materialize when technology is deployed that can enable truly preventive maintenance strategies throughout the entire vehicle lifecycle.
 For OEMs, the benefits of doing so will apply to some of the most vital areas of their business, including reductions in warranty costs, improvements in the quality of product they deliver to market, and a significant boost in their reputation for quality.